microsoft/botbuilder-dotnet/libraries/Microsoft.Bot.PublishValidation/readme.txt

 ﻿-- Microsoft.Bot.PublishValidation --

 This is a tool for validating a bot configuration prior to publishing it.
 At this moment, these are the available validation checks:
+- ForbidSpacesInProjectName:
+    - Possible values: 'True' or 'False'
-- ForbidSpacesInProjectName: No spaces in the Project's name (this is due to a bug in .NET/Azure - https://github.com/aspnet/websdk/issues/237)
+    - Description: No spaces in the Project's name (this is due to a bug in .NET/Azure - https://github.com/aspnet/websdk/issues/237)
+- RequireBotFile:
+    - Possible values: 'True' or 'False'
-- RequireBotFile: Existence of a '.bot' file
+    - Description: Existence of a '.bot' file
+- RequireEndpoints:
+    - Possible values: List of comma separated values
-- Internal structure of the configuration file:
+    - Description: Required endpoints inside the configuration file
-    - RequireEndpoints: Required endpoints
+- ForbidEndpoints:
+    - Possible values: List of comma separated values
-    - ForbidEndpoints: Forbidden endpoints
+    - Description: Forbidden endpoints inside the configuration file
+- RequireLuisKey:
+    - Possible values: 'True' or 'False'
-    - RequireLuisKey: Existence of LUIS key
+    - Description: Existence of LUIS key inside the configuration file
+- RequireQnAMakerKey:
+    - Possible values: 'True' or 'False'
-    - RequireQnAMakerKey: Existence of QnA Maker key
+    - Description: Existence of QnA Maker key inside the configuration file

 By default, these validations are all set like this: